Fast Large Language Model Collaborative Decoding via Speculation

 \subsection{Main Results}

-\cref{tab:we_main} and \cref{tab:cd_main} display the speedup ratios for each method relative to the standard ensemble in the WE and CD settings, respectively.\footnote{The results of OPT model pair are shown in \cref{apd:opt}.} From these two tables, we have the following findings.
-First, SE not only consistently achieves the highest speedup in all settings, it also gets speedup across all settings, which supports the findings in \cref{cor:effectiveness}.
-In contrast, SD may reduce the ensemble speed in some cases.
-For example, when using the Llama-2 model pair with $T=1$ on HumanEval in \cref{tab:cd_main}, applying SD reduces the speed to 0.94x of the standard ensemble.
+\cref{tab:we_main} and \cref{tab:cd_main} display the speedup ratios for each method relative to the standard collaborative decoding in the WE and CD settings, respectively.\footnote{The results of OPT model pair are shown in \cref{apd:opt}.} From these two tables, we have the following findings.
+First, CoS not only consistently achieves the highest speedup in all settings, it also gets speedup across all settings, which supports the findings in \cref{cor:effectiveness}.
+In contrast, SD may reduce the collaboration speed in some cases.
+For example, when using the Llama-2 model pair with $T=1$ on HumanEval in \cref{tab:cd_main}, applying SD reduces the speed to 0.94x of the standard collaboration.
 A similar speed reduction was also observed in the three-model scenario in \cref{tab:we_main}.
 This is because vanilla SD does not inherently ensure acceleration.
 When the acceptance rate is low, SD may perform slower than standard decoding.

-Second, compared to the CD scenario, the WE scenario ensures a higher minimum speedup for SE.
-In the two-model case, SE achieves a minimum speedup of 1.34x, while in the three-model case, it reaches at least 1.27x.
+Second, compared to the CD scenario, the WE scenario ensures a higher minimum speedup for CoS.
+In the two-model case, CoS achieves a minimum speedup of 1.34x, while in the three-model case, it reaches at least 1.27x.
 In contrast, the CD scenario has a speedup as low as 1.11x.
-This difference arises because SE maintains a consistently high acceptance rate in the WE scenario, as outlined in \cref{thm:we_lb}.
+This difference arises because CoS maintains a consistently high acceptance rate in the WE scenario, as outlined in \cref{thm:we_lb}.

 Third, the speedup varies across tasks and is influenced by the determinism of task outputs.
-For example, in the WE scenario, SE achieved the highest speedup on HumanEval, averaging 1.65x, as code generation demands strictly formatted outputs.
-Conversely, SE has a lower speedup of 1.36x on a text summarization task, where output flexibility is higher.
+For example, in the WE scenario, CoS achieved the highest speedup on HumanEval, averaging 1.65x, as code generation demands strictly formatted outputs.
+Conversely, CoS has a lower speedup of 1.36x on a text summarization task, where output flexibility is higher.
 This difference stems from the alignment between the proposal and target models: in highly deterministic tasks, their outputs exhibit greater similarity, leading to a higher acceptance rate and, consequently, stronger acceleration.